verronpro/blog/_posts/2024-09-01-monthly-topic-declarative-testing-text-to-template-generation.md

 toc: true
 ---

-## Thesis — The "Binary Friction" of Document Testing

 In the world of **Office-stamper**, testing has always been a heavy-duty affair.
 To verify a single edge case—say, how the engine preserves a tabulation character inside a run—you traditionally had to:
 1. Open Microsoft Word.
 2. Create a new document.